FedECA: Federated External Control Arms for Causal Inference with Time-To-Event Data in Distributed Settings: Methods

 \subsubsection{Pancreatic adenocarcinoma cohort construction}

 \paragraph*{Cohort construction} We access data from three different sources: the Fédération Francophone de Cancérologie Digestive (FFCD), the Institut d'Investigació Biomèdica de Girona (IDIBGI), and the Pancreatic Cancer Action Network (PanCAN).
-The FFCD data consists of a subset of two clinical trials: PRODIGE 35~\cite{dahan2021randomized} and PRODIGE 37~\cite{rinaldi2020gemcitabine} that respectively compare the first line efficacy of, for PRODIGE 35, 6 months of FOLFIRINOX (arm A), 4 months of FOLFIRINOX followed by leucovorin plus fluorouracil maintenance treatment for controlled patients (arm B), and a sequential treatment alternating gemcitabine and fluorouracil, leucovorin, and irinotecan every 2 months (arm C) and for PRODIGE 37: alternately receive gemcitabine + nab-paclitaxel for 2 months then FOLFIRI.3 for 2 months in arm A, or gemcitabine + nab-paclitaxel alone until progression in arm B. We use both the FOLFIRINOX arm B ($n=92$) and the gemcitabine + nab paclitaxel arm A from PRODIGE 37 with ($n=61$).
+The FFCD data consists of a subset of two clinical trials: PRODIGE 35~\cite{dahan2021randomized} and PRODIGE 37~\cite{rinaldi2020gemcitabine} that respectively compare the first line efficacy of, for PRODIGE 35, 6 months of FOLFIRINOX (arm A), 4 months of FOLFIRINOX followed by leucovorin plus fluorouracil maintenance treatment for controlled patients (arm B), and a sequential treatment alternating gemcitabine and fluorouracil, leucovorin, and irinotecan every 2 months (arm C) and for PRODIGE 37: alternately receive gemcitabine + nab-paclitaxel for 2 months then FOLFIRI.3 for 2 months (arm A), or gemcitabine + nab-paclitaxel alone until progression (arm B).
+We use both the FOLFIRINOX arm A from PRODIGE 35 ($n=92$) and the gemcitabine + nab paclitaxel arm B from PRODIGE 37 with ($n=61$).
 The inclusion criteria of this new subset is thus metastatic pancreatic adenocarcinoma patients with a performance status eastern cooperative oncology group (ECOG) of either 0, 1 or 2.
 We select patients with the same inclusion criteria treated with FOLFIRINOX or gemcitabine + nab-paclitaxel from clinical practice data from IDIBGI and PanCAN.
-In PanCAN we find $n=101$ patients treated with FOLFIRINOX and $n=94$ with gemcitabine + nab-paclitaxel patients that meet the criteria totalling $n=195$ patients out of $199$ originally available excluding ECOG 3 and 4.
-We note that in PanCan, $2$ patients are censored at the time the study starts therefore their data is not informative for the Cox model fitting but might still be useful for the estimation of the propensity model.
-In IDIBGI we find $n=22$ patients treated with FOLFIRINOX and $n=144$ with gemcitabine + nab-paclitaxel.
+In IDIBGI we find $n=33$ patients treated with FOLFIRINOX and $n=192$ with gemcitabine + nab-paclitaxel.
+In PanCAN we find $n=91$ patients treated with FOLFIRINOX and $n=86$ with gemcitabine + nab-paclitaxel patients that meet the criteria, totalling $n=177$ patients out of $181$ originally available excluding ECOG 3 and 4.
+Among the $177$ patients, $2$ are censored at the time the study starts.
+Therefore their data is not informative for the Cox model fitting but might still be useful for the estimation of the propensity model.
+In addition, we identify in the PanCAN cohort the presence of an immortal time bias due to biopsy collection, i.e., a patient will enter the PanCAN database only if they have had at least one biopsy before their last known follow-up.
+Consequently, patients who died before having any biopsy will not be included in the database, and patients in the database will be alive at least until their first biopsy.
+The time interval between the start of treatment and the first biopsy is therefore an immortal time for all patients in the PanCAN cohort.
+Such immortal time bias will lead to inflated survival rates \cite{suissa2007} and is crucial to the present study.
+To correct for this bias, we thus retrieve for all PanCAN patients the date of their first biopsy and adjust their entry date into the study by taking the latest date between the first biopsy and the start of first-line treatment for metastatic pancreatic cancer.